-Someone once asked me to share with them my ‘Jesus story’… Well, by the grace and mercy of God, I was blessed to make my First Profession of Vows on the Feast of the Annunciation, 2017.
+Someone once asked me to share with them my ‘Jesus story’… Well, by the grace and mercy of God, I was blessed to have spent time in COLW

 Now my ‘Jesus story’ is written very visibly in the form of my COLW habit: Jesus asked me to marry him and I said Yes, Fiat.
 (Alleluia!)
 “I will lead her into the wilderness and speak tenderly to her heart. […] There she shall respond…” (Hosea 2:14,15.)
 So, this is the story of how I fell in love with the Risen Christ: how he chose me before I chose him; how he had been there all along as my Bridegroom, patiently loving me and waiting for me, until I opened my eyes in the darkness and saw him looking straight at me.
 Miserando atque eligendo (‘seeing him through the eyes of mercy, he chose him.’)
 Jesus’ look was the eternal gaze of merciful love, thirsting for my heart, for every heart.
 I could no longer resist him!